duckdb/duckdb-web/_posts/2024-09-27-sql-only-extensions.md

 Traditionally, there has been no central repository for SQL functions across databases, let alone across companies!
 DuckDB's community extensions can be that knowledge base.
+DuckDB extensions can be used across all languages with a DuckDB client, including Python, NodeJS, Java, Rust, Go, and even Webassembly (Wasm)!

 If you are a DuckDB fan and a SQL user, you can share your expertise back to the community with an extension.
 This post will show you how!
 No C++ knowledge is needed - just a little bit of copy/paste and GitHub Actions handles all the compilation.